Tautulli/Tautulli/CONTRIBUTING.md

 If you think you can contribute code to the PlexPy repository, do not hesitate to submit a pull request.

 ### Branches
-All pull requests should be based on the `develop` branch, to minimize cross merges.
-When you want to develop a new feature, clone the repository with `git clone origin/develop -b FEATURE_NAME`.
+All pull requests should be based on the `dev` branch, to minimize cross merges.
+When you want to develop a new feature, clone the repository with `git clone origin/dev -b FEATURE_NAME`.
 Use meaningful commit messages.

 ### Python Code